teampassword/roadmap/README.md

 # TeamPassword Roadmap

-This is the public product roadmap for [TeamPassword](https://teampassword.com), simple and secure password sharing for teams!.
+This is the public product roadmap for [TeamPassword](https://teampassword.com), simple and secure password sharing for teams!

 How this works: